 The IRS has announced (IR-2019-83) that it is accepting grant applications through June 17 for Low Income Taxpayer Clinics for the 2020 grant cycle (Jan.
 1 - Dec.
 31, 2020):

-The LITC program is a federal grant program administered by the Office of the Taxpayer Advocate at the IRS, led by the National Taxpayer Advocate, Nina E. Olson.
-Under the program, the IRS awards matching grants of up to $100,000 per year to qualifying organizations to develop, expand or maintain an LITC.
+The LITC Program is a federal grant program administered by the Office of the Taxpayer Advocate at the IRS, led by the National Taxpayer Advocate, Nina E. Olson.
+Under Internal Revenue Code (IRC) Section 7526, the IRS awards matching grants of up to $100,000 per year to qualifying organizations to develop, expand or maintain an LITC.
 An LITC must provide services for free or for no more than a nominal fee.

-The mission of LITCs is to ensure the fairness and integrity of the tax system for taxpayers who are low income or speak English as a second language:
+The mission of LITCs are to ensure the fairness and integrity of the tax system for taxpayers who are low income or speak English as a second language by:

-- By providing pro bono representation on their behalf in tax disputes with the IRS;
+- Providing pro bono representation on their behalf in tax disputes with the IRS;

-- By educating them about their rights and responsibilities as taxpayers; and
+- Educating them about their rights and responsibilities as taxpayers; and

-- By identifying and advocating for issues that impact low income taxpayers.
+- Identifying and advocating for issues that impact these taxpayers.